TomasTrencansky/VHDL_Clock/README.md

 ![AN_shifter_sim](images/An_shifter_waveform_V1.png)

 ### [On For N](https://github.com/TomasTrencansky/VHDL_Clock/blob/main/components/On%20For%20N/On_For_N.vhd)
 Part of crude Pwm modulator in output.
 After recieving pulse on start_c output is held high until N periods of clk pass.
-It has 2 genrics which set number of clk periods per one period of "pwm" (N_Period) and number periods of clk till increasing duty by 1 (N_Slow_wake_up).
+It has 2 genrics which set number of clk periods per one period of "pwm" (N_Period) and number periods of clk untill increasing duty by 1 (N_Slow_wake_up).
 This pwm has 25 states so 1 step is 4% duty.

 It has two modes:
 * mode = 0 = then N is set by 5bit period input